mobiusfund/etf/README.md

 <div align="center">

 # HODL - The ETF Subnet
-*TAO staking done right*
+### Incentivizing long-term conviction
 </div>

 ## Intro

-Please see our [whitepaper](./Docs/HODL%20-%20The%20ETF%20Subnet.pdf) for a comprehensive overview.
+Please reference our [whitepaper](./Docs/HODL%20-%20The%20ETF%20Subnet.pdf) for a comprehensive overview.

+## Roadmap

+- V1, Live at launch: HODL ETF
+- V2, Q1 2026: ETF Exchange
+- V3, Q3 2026: Futures and Options

+Transaction fees generated from V2/V3 will have a major percentage committed to automatic buybacks.

 ## Installation